DouBeeTwT/B-CAREs/README.md

 | :---------- | -----: | ----: | ----: | -----: | ---: | ------------: | ---------: | -----: | -------: |-------: | --------: | ----: | ----: |
 | BIC_0009    |      3 |     0 |    81 | Female | 17.8 |             0 |         12 |     33 |        4 |      No |       Yes |    No |    No |

+This dataset is provided for non-commercial educational and testing purposes, specifically for research related to LLNM classification.
+If you need to apply for access, please note that temporary or unreliable email addresses should not be used.
+We will check the security of the application accounts.

 ## Model Weight

 Download model .pth files by your self